tomalbrc/filament/docs/src/readme.md

 # Introduction

-filament allows for a data driven way to add items, blocks and decorations/furniture to your farbic-based minecraft server.
+filament allows for a data driven way to add items, blocks, decorations/furniture and even entities to your farbic-based minecraft server.

 Checkout [usage](usage.md) or "[creating content](content)" or the [example datapack](https://github.com/tomalbrc/filament/tree/main/example_datapack/) in the GitHub repo to get started!